TACC/coe-332-sp21/docs/week11/messaging.rst

   * We will name private objects starting with a single underscore (``_``) character.
   * If an object does not start with an underscore, it should be considered public.

+We can see public and private objects in use within the standard library as well.
+If we open up the source code for the ``datetime`` module, which can be found `here <https://github.com/python/cpython/blob/3.9/Lib/datetime.py>`_ we see a mix of public and private objects and methods.

+  * Private objects are listed first.
+  * Public objects start on `line 473 <https://github.com/python/cpython/blob/3.9/Lib/datetime.py#L473>`_ with
+    the ``timedelta`` class.

 **Exercise.** Create three files, ``api.py``, ``worker.py`` and ``jobs.py`` in your local repository, and update them by working through the following example.